xiaoxiaojuzi/self-hosted-runner/README.md

 ```
 1. Build the Docker image
 2. Configure AWS credentials
-Use the [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) action to configure the GitHub Actions environment with environment variables containing AWS credentials and your desired region.
+Use the [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) action to configure the GitHub Actions environment with environment variables containing user access keys and desired region.
+The access keys are long-term credential for an IAM user and consist of two parts: an access key ID `AWS_ACCESS_KEY_ID` and a secret access key `AWS_SECRET_ACCESS_KEY`.
-The `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` is stored on GitHub Actions secrets.
+The `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are stored on GitHub Actions secrets.
 ![GitHub Actions secrets Demo](/assets/images/secretsDemo.png)
-3. Log in to Amazon ECR
+1. Log in to Amazon ECR
    Login the local Docker client to an Amazon ECR registry using [amazon-ecr-login](https://github.com/aws-actions/amazon-ecr-login).
   The step `login-ecr` output that is the Amazon ECR registry will be used in the next step.
 The registry format is `aws_account_id`.dkr.ecr.`region`.amazonaws.com.
 4. Push the image to Amazon ECR repository